 The Skunk Alpha incident has been featured in four books: Brown Water, Black Berets by Thomas J. Cutler; They Answered the Call: Latinos in the Vietnam War by Gil Dominguez; White Water Red Hot Lead by Dan Daly; and, War in the Shallows by John Darrell Sherwood.

 His Oral Histories have been recorded by Voces Oral History Project, The University of Texas Austin; the United States Navy Memorial Washington, D.C.; StoryCorps; The 50th Anniversary Vietnam War Commemorative Campaign; and the Texas Capitol Vietnam Veterans Monument Veteran Stories.
 In addition, the Houston, Texas CBS affiliate KHOU-TV aired two First Sunday interviews of his book and time on Swift Boats in Vietnam.
+His latest interview can be found in the Stuff of Life YouTube channel.

 Mr. Herrera retired from Dannenbaum Engineering Corporation, Houston, Texas in 2010.
 He was born and raised in San Antonio, Texas.
 He and his wife, Luz Analida, live in Richmond, Texas.